 B.A. in Anthropology, Colorado State University

-Dr. Jeff Snodgrass
+Dr. Jeffrey Snodgrass

 I just began my two year Master’s program at the University of Utah in Social Work.
 Previously, I worked at Second Nature Wilderness Therapy for a year and a half.
 During this time, I worked with at risk adolescents who have been sent by their parents (some are adjudicated) to the wilderness in eastern Utah in hopes that they will learn better communication skills, among other things.
 We teach them survival skills helping them cultivate empathy, accountability, responsibility, and assertive communication.
 In my time at Second Nature, I attained the level of a Senior Field Instructor.